-- Enable the students to appraise their individual learning needs and negotiate these within the context of production/ project based allocations. - Enable students to integrate their learning and experience into their continuing personal and professional development. - Give students an informed overview on the work undertaken in the profession.
+- Enable the student to appraise their individual learning needs and negotiate these within the context of production/ project based allocations. - Enable the student to integrate their learning and experience into their continuing personal and professional development. - Give the student an informed overview on the work undertaken in the profession.